thenayr/kubernetes-vr-api/README.md

 This is the Node backend for the Kubernetes VR project.
 It is meant to work in conjuction with a local `kubectl proxy`.
 By default the code will connect to `127.0.0.1:8090`, you can bring up a local proxy by running `kubectl proxy --port=8090`.

+For a detailed look into this project, please read [Building the Kubernetes VR experience](https://medium.com/@iamnayr/building-the-kubernetes-virtual-reality-experience-b681464f0c98).

 ![K8sVr](http://i.giphy.com/l3vR5ZXdynIPI1uI8.gif)

 ## Build and run